VenoMave: Targeted Poisoning Against Speech Recognition: Discussion

-\mypar{Attack Parameters \(\poisonbudget\) and \(\nummodels\).} In general, using larger values of poison budget \(\poisonbudget\) would increase the number of poisoned files (and frames).
-However, we showed that beyond a poison budget of 0.005, the attack success does not further improve (see Table~\ref{table:exp:diffpoisonbudget}), and, therefore, more poison samples are not necessarily of value for the attack.
-The same can be observed for the number of surrogate models; using more surrogate models does not necessarily increase the attack's success (see Table~\ref{table:exp:diffnumsurroagtenetworks}), but adds to the attack complexity.
+Using a larger poison budget \(\poisonbudget\) increases the number of poisoned files (and frames).
+However, we show that beyond a poison budget of 0.005, the attack success does not further improve (see Table~\ref{table:exp:diffpoisonbudget}), and, therefore, more poison samples are not necessarily required for the attack.
+The same can be observed for the number of surrogate models; using more surrogate models does not necessarily increase the attack's success (see Table~\ref{table:exp:diffnumsurroagtenetworks}).